Skip to main content

 For more information, please refer to the Title I, Part A School Allocations web page.

-How to Request a Waiver
+How to Request a Carryover Waiver

 Carryover Waiver Request Criteria

-When requesting a Title I, Part A carryover waiver, the LEA shall provide a reasonable and necessary justification description which includes several required elements.
-For detailed information, refer to the Title I, Part A Carryover Waiver Request Criteria web page.
+For more detailed information, refer to the Title I, Part A Carryover Waiver Request Criteria web page.

 CDE Review of a Carryover Waiver Request

-If the LEA has Title I, Part A carryover funds exceeding 15 percent and does not apply for a carryover waiver, the CDE will invoice the LEA for all funds over the allowable 15 percent limitation.
+If the LEA is not granted a carryover waiver, the CDE will invoice the LEA for all funds above the allowable 15 percent limitation.

 Resources

-Instructions: 2019–20 Title I, Part A LEA Carryover
+Instructions: 2022–23 Title I Part A LEA Carryover

 CARS/ConApp